magento/architecture/design-documents/distributed-deployment-tools.md

 ### Definitions

-Distributed application - Magento monolith separated into applications by area (admin, storefront, cron, webapi) or separate services (catalog, checkout, inventory, etc).
+Distributed application - Magento monolith separated into applications by area (admin, storefront, cron, webapi) or by domain on separate services (catalog, checkout, inventory, etc).

-Example extensions that later will be used in the examples.
+Example extensions that later will be referenced in this document.

 ![Extensions](distributed-deployment/extensions.png)